moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_cs_vm.md

 folder: cser
 ---

-{% include note.html content="The use of the CU CS VM is deprecated in favor of using the <a href='/coding_environment_landing_page.html'>Cloud Coding Environment</a>" %}

-{% include note.html content="The current VM version is CU CS VM Fall 2020, Virtual Hardware Version 14" %}
+{% include note.html content="The current VM version is CU CS VM Fall 2020" %}

-{% include note.html content="Use of the CU CS VM is dependent on VMware.
+{% include note.html content="Use of the CU CS VM is dependent on VMware or VirtualBox.
 Please complete the [VMware](/cser_vmware.html) setup before proceeding." %}

 ## System Requirements